chazeprasad/slate/source/includes/api/mobile-alert/_delete.md

 }
 ```

-This endpoint retrieves a specific Mobile Alert Settings.
+This endpoint deletes a specific Mobile Alert Settings.

 ### HTTP Request